TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/08-external-services.md

 ## Overview

-Tributestream integrates with several external services to provide comprehensive memorial service functionality.
+Tributestream integrates with several external services to provide comprehensive event service functionality.
 This document covers the configuration, usage patterns, and integration details for each external service.

 ## Cloudflare Stream